websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_02.rst

 Installing dependencies on Ubuntu 14.04
 ---------------------------------------

-The following install commands apply for Ubuntu 14.04 and 14.04 only (for example newer Ubuntus come with up-to-date PosgreSQL).
+The following install commands apply for Ubuntu 14.04 and 14.04 only (for example newer Ubuntus come with up-to-date PostgreSQL).

 Install the packages with following command: